I have been an RN for over 40 years. I have worked in Assisted Living Facilities (ALFs). As an agency nurse and as a Director of Nursing (DON).

 I approached Ted and encouraged him to return to his room with me.
 The aides that assisted me warned me not to enter his room, that it was dirty and foul smelling.
 What I found was shocking.

 I was successful at getting Ted into a routine where he was showered and his room cleaned.
-I was able to discuss with the attorney the need to get Ted placed in another facility that could better meet his needs.
+I was able to discuss with the attorney the need to get Ted placed in another facility.
+One that could better meet his needs.

 My last day on this job, was not a planned day.
 For the first time in my career, I actually walked out of the building.
 I repeatedly asked for more help in the building.
 I was aware that there were clients I had not seen, and needed attention.
 I will never know how right I was.